AMythicDev/rless/README.md

 # rless

 **IMPORTANT NOTICE**:
-`rless` was previously under @takashiidobe's ownership but has been since overtaken by @arijit79.
+`rless` was previously under @takashiidobe's ownership but has been since overtaken by @AMythicDev.
 With this I hope for a nice reboot of the project and develop it furthur to turn it into something that can become more widely used rather than being a niche project.

 A pager in rust, mainly implemented using [minus](https://github.com/arijit79/minus/commit/f3ab74cf955bca00b1d0b0ed3ade1de0fd4390de).